Hi, I'm Shalini! 👋 (she/her)

 shalinii [at] umich [dot] edu

-I have an undergraduate degree in Interaction Design, and my research lies at the intersection of accessibility, human-computer interaction (HCI), and generative AI.Â
+I have an undergraduate degree in Interaction Design, and my research lies at the intersection of accessibility, human-computer interaction (HCI), and Conversational AI.Â

-A core strand of my research investigates the accessibility of genAI platforms, including conversational agents and low-code tools, for blind and visually impaired (BVI) users.Â
+A core strand of my research examines the accessibility of genAI platforms, including conversational agents and low-code tools, for blind and low-vision (BLV) users.Â

 July 30, 2025: My first Poster submission was accepted at ASSETS 2025!
-I’ll be presenting in Denver this October.Â
+I will be presenting in Denver this October.Â

 May 27, 2025: I recently joined Harvard University as a UX Research Intern at the Harvard Library, where I’m working on accessibility-focused projects in the digital library space.Â

-May 08, 2025: I am now part of IDEA Lab, led by Dr. Venkatesh Potluri, where I contribute to research at the intersection of generative AI and accessibility.Â
+May 08, 2025: I am now part of IDEA Lab, directed by Dr. Venkatesh Potluri, where I contribute to research at the intersection of generative AI and accessibility.Â

 May 08, 2025: I am officially part of the Master’s Thesis Option Pathway (MTOP) at the University of Michigan School of Information.Â